Growing Organic Blueberries Using Biochar

 • Sustainable Communities: community development, quality of life, sustainability measures, urban/rural integration

-My goal is to raise blueberries sustainably on 1⁄2 acre of pasture land.
+Our goal is to raise blueberries sustainably on ½ acre of pasture land.
 The soil is heavy loess clay on top of a hill.
-In order to produce blueberries I will need to amend the soil significantly.
-I’m planning on using biochar on 1⁄4 acre along with our usual sustainable practice using mulch and organic amendments.
-The other 1⁄4 acre would use the same practice minus the biochar.
+In order to produce blueberries we have amended the soil significantly.
+We used biochar on ¼ acre along with our usual sustainable practice using mulch and organic amendments.
+On the other ¼ acre we used the same practice minus the biochar.

 Biochar is a type of charcoal that is produced by heating air-dried plant material (biomass) in a setting without oxygen.
 Biochar can store moisture and nutrients in the soil.
 Properly produced biochar provides a good environment for essential microorganisms to grow.
 These microorganisms play a major role in nutrient cycling within the soil environment.
 Biochar has been proven to have a significant impact when using a holistic approach to sustainable food production.

-One problem with using biochar in blueberry production is that biochar has a naturally high pH.
+One problem with using biochar in blueberry production is that that biochar has a naturally high pH.
 This is, of course, the inverse of what is desirable when raising blueberries.
-Our pH is already 6.9.
+Our pH is naturally 6.9.
 Depending on what medium is used to make the biochar the pH can be between 7-9.
-Also, the effectiveness of biochar can be inconsistent and not all biochar is equal.
+I solved this by washing the biochar and then mixing it with compost to charge it before adding it to the beds.
+The pH is presently 5.9 which is at the high end of acceptable but it does not vary from the area with the biochar so I don't think the biochar is contributing to the acidification of the soil in any way.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.